Who Can Cruise To Cuba? – Complete Guide

 Overnight Stays

-Most cruises cruising to Cuba with include an overnight stay in the countries capital Havana.
-This allowed guests to experience an evening in the city and really experience the culture of the Havana.
+Most cruises to Cuba include an overnight stay in the country’s capital, Havana.
+This allows guests to spend an evening in the city and really experience its culture.

-I did visit Cuba but not on a cruise, we spent a week in Havana and I have to say it was one of the most interesting places I’ve ever been to.
-It was quite a culture shock for me being from the UK but I’m very glad that I went.
-We saw a lot of the country and I’d love to return one day to see how the country has changed.
+I did visit Cuba, but not on a cruise.
+We spent a week in Havana, and I have to say it was one of the most interesting places I’ve ever been to.

 Can You Cruise To Cuba?
 Yes

 Note how the above itinerary doesn’t dock in the US.
-If the cruise came across and docked, for example, in New York before moving down to the Caribbean the cruise would be unable to visit Cuba.
+If the cruise came across and docked, for example, in New York before moving down to the Caribbean, it would be unable to visit Cuba.

 Could an American Book on One of These UK Cruises?